Pest Control Training in Ireland

 The IPCA also include the certification “CRRU-IASIS Wildlife Aware” Training Course, Certification and Accreditation” for anyone that passes unit 1.

-The learners will get a log in to the modules upon payment and have access to all modules which they can view in their own time, they can review any sections they wish.
+The learners get a login into the modules and have access to all modules which they can view in their own time.
+They can review any sections they wish.

-There are some live online sessions with a tutor to answer any questions and carry out a review of materials and exam technique.
-The exam will take place online.
+There are also some live online sessions with a tutor to answer any questions and carry out a review of materials and exam techniques.
+The exam take place online.

-Upon receipt of your application, the IPCA can provide more details on the process.
+Upon receipt of an application, the IPCA can provide more details on the process.

-All dates times are confirmed before the course commences.
+All dates and times are confirmed before the course commences.

 Below are the topics that will be covered in each section.